-There are also a resources tab located in ATLAS.
+There are also resource and help tabs located in ATLAS.

-Have a PebblePad question please email CHS-PebblePad@unisa.edu.au
+Have a PebblePad question please email CHS-PebblePad@unisa.edu.au or call O8 83O2 1433

 Appendix 1: ANSAT Behavioural Cues

 The behavioural cues are based on the Registered nurse standards for practice (2016) and provides some examples of what is expected.